sensordeck/atlas-docs/docs/products/05-runtime-investigation.md

 - Evidence Signature
 - Reuse Conditions

-Assist Vault 不应成为原始客户数据的公共池。
+Assist Vault should not become a public pool of raw customer data.

-Atlas 应遵循：
+Atlas should adhere to:

 - Customer data ownership
 - Access control